-A term that many students and parents may be hearing recently is “Satisfactory Academic Progress” or SAP.
-SAP pertains to financial aid eligibility and recent discussions of the policy are a result of new federal regulations incorporated into the Higher Education Opportunity Act of 2008, which require students to be making Satisfactory Academic Progress in order to continue to receive federal financial aid.
+Have you heard the term “Satisfactory Academic Progress” or SAP?
+SAP pertains to financial aid eligibility and discussions of the policy are a result of federal regulations incorporated into the Higher Education Opportunity Act of 2008, which require students to be making Satisfactory Academic Progress in order to continue to receive federal financial aid.
 This federal aid includes all Direct Student Loans, Pell Grants, Federal Work Study, Supplemental Educational Opportunity Grants, Perkins Loans and Parent PLUS Loans.

-The purpose of the changes to this regulation is essentially to prevent students from indefinitely continuing to receive federal aid and to ensure program integrity.
-The primary change is a no tolerance policy which no longer allows for an automatic warning period with continuation of aid.
+The primary change to this law is a no tolerance policy which no longer allows for an automatic warning period with continuation of aid.
 In other words, at many institutions in the past, students who failed to meet SAP policy standards were granted an automatic grace period during which time they could work towards returning to good standing while still receiving aid.
 New regulations require that students who fail to make Satisfactory Academic Progress automatically lose their aid immediately.

-This post is intended to be an overview of SAP Policy only.
+This article is intended to be an overview of SAP Policy only.
 Please check with your student’s institution for specific explanation of regulations and processes.